 When Zhan and his 14 crew members were arrested one day after the collision, China responded with outrage, calling the detention "illegal."
-Japan's release last week of the crew members did little to ease tensions, and protests continued among Chinese nationalists.
-On Tuesday, Premier Wen Jiabao threatened further retaliation if the skipper wasn't returned.
+Japan's release last week of the trawler's crew members did little to ease tensions, and protests continued among Chinese nationalists.
+Tuesday, Chinese Premier Wen Jiabao threatened further retaliation if the skipper wasn't returned home.

-With Zhan's release, attention could shift to the four Japanese being held for investigation at a military base in the city of Shijiazhuang.
-The four are employees of Fujita, a Tokyo construction company.
+With Zhan soon to return to China aboard a chartered plane, attention could shift to the four Japanese being held for investigation at a military base in the city of Shijiazhuang.

 Wan reported from Ya'an, China.
 Special correspondents Akiko Yamamoto in Tokyo and Zhang Jie in Beijing contributed to this report.